DanielaRosero/Gradient-Boosting-Classifier-for-Wine-Classification/README.md

 ## Running the Code

-To run the code, first, ensure you have all the dependencies installed:
+To run the code, first, ensure you have all the dependencies installed: read requirements

 ## Contributions